Convoy/media-category-library/readme.txt

 = How do I access the frontend search form? =

 The frontend search form is available as a rewrite URL; the default URL is http://www.YOUR_DOMAIN_HERE.com/mediacat-library/.
-You can change the rewrite URL under Settings -> Media Category.
+You can change the rewrite URL under Settings -> Media Category Library.

 == Screenshots ==

 1. This is a screenshot of the Media Category settings page.
 2. This is a screenshot of the Edit Media page with a Media Category dropdown.
 3. This is a screenshot of the backend Media Category Library page.
+4. This is a screenshot of the frontend search form.

 == Changelog ==

+= 0.1 =
+First release!

+== Upgrade Notice ==

+= 0.1 =
+First release!